Picture this: You're watching your favorite movie on Netflix when you suddenly get a notification on your phone.

-When you're ready to leave the house, you can slide your phone off of the charging stand, leaving an already-charged portable battery magnetized to the back of your smartphone.
+When you're ready to leave the house, you can slide your phone off of the magnetic charging stand, leaving an already-charged portable battery magnetized to the back of your smartphone.
 This provides you with extra battery life throughout the day, reducing the chances of your phone dying unexpectedly.

 Here are just a few of the features that make the MagEZ Juice a must-have accessory.

 Best of all, MagEZ Juice is impossible to forget.
 It's always charging when you're not using it, so you'll never attach it to your phone and realize it isn't charged.
 And, since the wireless dock-and-go charger sticks to the back of your phone, you won't lose it or misplace it in your bag.

 30% Extra Battery Life